 Seishi Karashima: "Buddhism as a Cultural Bridge between India and China"

 Seishi Karashima is Professor of Sino-Indian Buddhist Philology at The International Research Institute for Advanced Buddhology, Soka University, Tokyo.
-1976–1994 studied Indology, Buddhist Studies and Sinology at the University of Tokyo (B.A. and M.A.), Cambridge University, Beijing University (Ph.D.) and at Freiburg University.
-Areas of publication and research: philological studies of early Buddhist Sanskrit Texts and early Chinese Buddhist translations.
+From 1976–1994, he studied Indology, Buddhist Studies, and Sinology at the University of Tokyo (BA and MA), Cambridge University, Beijing University (PhD), and at Freiburg University.
+His areas of publication and research include philological studies of early Buddhist Sanskrit texts and early Chinese Buddhist translations.